firozkhan18/config-server/README.md

 </details>
 <details>
-<summary>Handling transactions in a Spring Boot microservices architecture<summary>
+<summary>Handling transactions in a Spring Boot microservices architecture</summary>

 Handling transactions in a Spring Boot microservices architecture, along with managing transaction exceptions and working with stored procedures in JPA, involves a few important concepts and practices.
 Here’s a detailed guide on how to handle these aspects effectively: